 Le Père qui Regarde

-Plenty of Mellotron, apparently played by Bernard himself, with high string notes on Voir Le Soleil, making a template for the album's Mellotron use overall; a particularly good example is the opening to Les Mendiants D'Amour ('The Beggars of Love'), with a well-played melodic part before the more 'standard' chordal work later in the song.
+Plenty of Mellotron, apparently played by Bernard himself, with high string notes on Voir Le Soleil, making a template for the album's Mellotron use overall; a particularly good example is the opening to Les Mendiants D'Amour (The Beggars of Love), with a well-played melodic part before the more 'standard' chordal work later in the song.
 Cellos, for a change, at the beginning of Le Véritable Ami, alongside the more standard strings, so with only two songs being Mellotron-free, I'd say this is a surprise 'worth getting' album, assuming you can find a copy.
-Unavailable on CD, as Bernard isn't even acknowledging its existence, the only way I can see anyone putting it out is if the original record company decides there's any sort of demand for it; none of the specialist prog reissue labels will be interested, as it isn't 'progressive' enough.
+Unavailable on CD, as Bernard isn't even acknowledging its existence, the only way I can see anyone putting it out is if the original record company decides there's any sort of demand for it; none of the specialist prog reissue labels are likely to be interested, as it isn't 'progressive' enough.
 Is there a demand from Mellotron fans?
 Should I start 'Planet Mellotron Records'?
-Don't even go there...
+Let's not even go there...

 Heidi Berry (1993, 46.34) ***/½